 Conde graduated in Classical music from the José Iturbi Conservatory of Music in Valencia, Spain, and Piano Jazz by el Liceu de Barcelona.
 He moved to Boston in 2007 to attend the prestigious Berklee College of Music on a scholarship.
 While there, he studied with Danilo Pérez, Wayne Shorter, Maria Schnieder, Joe Lovano, George Garzone, David Santor, and Esperanza Spalding among others.

 Conde released his first album, Jazz, and Claps with artists from all over the world (Greece, U.S., Japan, Spain).
 In 2008, he was the recipient of the Berklee College of Music’s Jazz Revelation Award.

 In 2009, after graduating from Berklee, Conde moved to San Francisco, where he continues to collaborate with many Flamenco companies.
 He has collaborated with flamenco artists such as Nino de los Reyes, José Luis Rodríguez, Kina Méndez, Coral de los Reyes, and José Valle “Chuscales” among others.

-Alex Conde has performed in Jazz and World Music festivals with top jazz artists such as John Pattituci, Danilo Pérez, Dave Samuels, The Bad Plus and Wayne Shorter among others.
+Alex Conde has performed in Jazz and World Music festivals with top jazz artists such as John Patitucci, Danilo Pérez, Dave Samuels, The Bad Plus, and Wayne Shorter among others.

-His unique style of traditional flamenco, classical technique and jazz makes him one of the foremost exponents of the genre.
+His unique style of traditional flamenco, classical technique, and jazz make him one of the foremost exponents of the genre.